1980s Amusement Arcade George Wilson Photography British Culture Archive

 Cain's Amusements

-It was the early 1980s when the photographer George Wilson had the perfect job to document daily life at Cain’s: an amusement arcade on the seafront of Herne Bay, Kent.
+It was the early 1980s when photographer George Wilson had the perfect job documenting daily life at Cain’s, an amusement arcade on the seafront of Herne Bay, Kent.
 George, a graduate of Newport’s documentary photography course under David Hurn, worked as a bingo caller for two seasons, using this opportunity to capture daily life in the arcade when day trippers and locals would flock to the Kent resort.
-It’s an incredible look at a British arcade during the early 1980s, one that will resonate with many who grew up or raised families during this era.
+It’s an incredible look at a British amusement arcade during the early 1980s that will resonate with many who grew up or raised families during this era.

 Cain's Amusement Arcade.
 Herne Bay, 1980s.